 Editorial Information.
-JAMA Ophthalmology's acceptance rate is 19% of the nearly 1100 manuscripts submitted annually.
-The median time to first editorial decision is as low as 7 days, and 37 days with peer review.
-Median time from submission to acceptance, including author revision, is 89 days, and from acceptance to publication in 105 days.
+JAMA Ophthalmology's acceptance rate is 21% of the more than 1100 manuscripts submitted annually.
+The median time to first editorial decision is 5 days, and 40 days with peer review.
+Median time from submission to acceptance, including author revision, is 80 days, and from acceptance to publication in 58 days.
 All major articles are published online first.
-The journal, under its previous title, is ranked third, with a 2014 Impact Factor of 4.488, up from 3.83 for 2013.
+The journal’s combined Impact Factor, reported in 2015, is 4.399 for 1 year of the previously titled Archives of Ophthalmology and 3.318 for 1 year of the newly titled JAMA Ophthalmology.
+Journal Impact Factors may vary in the first few years following a journal’s title change but are expected to match or exceed that of the previous title in subsequent years.
 JAMA Ophthalmology and Archives of Ophthalmology have different titles but they are the same journal.
 For additional information on the types of articles published and editorial policies, see the journal's Instructions for Authors.

 Editorial Team.
 The editor of JAMA Ophthalmology is Neil M. Bressler, MD.
 See Editors and Publishers for additional information on the journal’s Editors, Editorial Board, and Contributing Writers, and International Advisory Committee.